 Showering is one of my absolutely favorite things to do in this world.
 And taking a shower after a long day of toiling outside and sweating like crazy is just the best thing ever.
 The hot water hitting sore muscles and washing away the day’s dirt leaving you with a blissfully soft and clean body?
 That feeling is my version of heaven.

 Being somebody who is personally obsessed with showering, I invest a lot of time and have a healthy budget for making and purchasing bath and body type of goods.
 I’ve got sugar scrubs and salt scrubs and hair masks and face masks and foaming soaps and you freaking name it.
-I’ve even bought or made nice soaps for others as a polite request that need, erm, a little motivation to quit being so darn lazy and wash up after the gym or before going out to work events or whatever… And it almost always works, at least for a while, because everybody loves to try new things, right?
-I mean, my first boyfriend and I got into a light-hearted tiff about who got to run the brand new vacuum cleaner.
+I’ve even bought or made nice soaps for others as a polite request that need, erm, a little motivation to soap up… And it almost always works, at least for a while, because everybody loves to try new things, right?
+I mean, a boyfriend and I got into a light-hearted tiff about who got to run the brand new vacuum cleaner many, many years ago.
 He won, he did run it first and then never touched it again :)

 When I first started making my DIY soaps I was amazed at how easy it was.
 Way back in the day, when I was still in college and back home for Christmas, my sister, a family friend and I got a soap making kit from the craft store.
 We made these awful bars of soap and I remember how badly I burned my eyes with a chemical type of vapor, or something.
 It was awful and I still have no CLUE what in the world that was!
 But after that little experience, I was all, making soap?
 Never freakin’ again.
 That business is straight up DANGEROUS, haha!
 And it literally took me at least 12 years before I was willing to try it again.
 And I think the catalyst was seeing CHILDREN making soap in a video.
 If they can do it without their parents worrying they will go blind, perhaps I should give it another go?